A Day in Annapolis: Boats, Bites, and Bay Views

 Where to eat

 Great seafood is plentiful here!
+If you want to both tour and eat, take the walking Historic Annapolis Food Tour.
 Try Choptank on the water for a lively, energetic experience at this popular waterfront restaurant and bar.

 In the Arts District, Leo has impeccable customer service, a commitment to addressing the invasive snakehead fish by serving it up for dinner, and great $7 cocktail happy hour deal at the bar - all night Monday through Thursday and from 4 to 6 pm Friday and Saturday.